ronakupadhyaya/Horizons-week-01/day3/dinosaur.md

 Use your knowledge of getters and setter methods to make your life easier.
 For jumping, you don't have to worry about gravity and physics if you don't want to.
 Try to break it into two parts - `jumpStart` and `jumpEnd`, if it helps.
 The former should put the `Dinosaur` into the air, and the latter should bring it back down.

 Remember the **Pythagorean Theorem**?
-Wonder when you wondered where you can use it?
-Well, it's pretty useful for comparing the distance between two points - just putting that out there.
-Might be useful, if you wanted to check if two points are *"close enough"* to each other.
+Well, it [might be useful](http://strd6.com/2010/06/circular-collision-detection-in-javascript/) for comparing the distance between two points - just putting that out there.

-Furthermore, a game is nothing without its controller and its inputs.
-You can use `CanvasWrapper.prototype.callOnSpace` to execute a function when it detects that the `UP` key has been pressed in the site.
+Next, a game is nothing without its controller and its inputs.
+You can use `CanvasWrapper.prototype.callOnUp` to execute a function when it detects that the `UP` key has been pressed in the site.

 This is how you use it: